-The American Public Power Association is in touch with member utilities and regional organizations in the affected regions.
+The American Public Power Association is assisting member utilities and regional organizations affected by Hurricane Laura.
 We stand ready to mobilize emergency power restoration crews and materials through the national public power mutual aid network, as requested by affected entities.
 Utilities will begin damage assessment and restoration as soon as conditions permit, keeping in mind safety first.
-Utilities have prestaged crews and equipment and others have crews from neighboring areas on standby to quickly deploy when required.

 We are also working round the clock with the rest of the energy industry and our federal government partners to monitor the situation and organize help as needed.